kongteckmee/chinese_to_begin/README.md

 - [Git](https://git-scm.com/) is used for version control.
 - [GitHub](https://github.com/) is used store and manage the repository of this project.
 - [GitPod](https://www.gitpod.io/) is used to create this project.
-- [Heroku] (https://heroku.com/) is used to host the deployed version of the website.
+- [Heroku](https://heroku.com/) is used to host the deployed version of the website.
 - [AWS S3 Buckets](https://aws.amazon.com/s3/) is used to host the static and media folders.
 - [SQlite3](https://www.sqlite.org/index.html) is the database provided by Django during the development.
 - [PostgreSQL](https://www.postgresql.org/) is the database that works on Heroku after the deployment.
 - [Stripe](https://stripe.com/) is used to handle the online payment transaction.
 - [Gmail](https://mail.google.com/) is used to send the automatic generated email to a user upon new account registration.
 - [Balsamiq](https://balsamiq.com/) is used to used to design and create the wireframes before starting this project.
+- [Draw.io](https://drawio-app.com/) is used to design my relational database diagram.
-- [flaticon](https://www.flaticon.com/) is used to get the image for the website and the icon at the browser tab in .png format.
+- [Flaticon](https://www.flaticon.com/) is used to get the image for the website and the icon at the browser tab in .png format.
-- [onlineconvertfree](https://onlineconvertfree.com/convert-format/png-to-ico/) is used to convert the image from .png to .ico as to use the icon at the browser tab.
+- [Onlineconvertfree](https://onlineconvertfree.com/convert-format/png-to-ico/) is used to convert the image from .png to .ico as to use the icon at the browser tab.

 ## Testing